ericincloud/2-Branch-CI-CD/README.md

 # Multi-Branch-CI-CD
-#### Multi-Branch CI/CD allows developers to efficiently refine and test applications before deployment to live servers.
+#### Multi-Branch CI/CD (2 Branches, 2 Pipelines) allow developers to efficiently refine and test applications before deployment to live servers.

 #### By leveraging AWS CodeDeploy, CodePipeline, and GitHub repositories - developers can seamlessly integrate and deliver their code through Continuous Integration and Continuous Delivery (CI/CD) pipelines.
 Developers iteratively build and test applications in the Development branch.